-An intermediate Spanish course designed to foster development An intermediate Spanish course designed to foster development of the four essential skills of language acquisition: comprehension of spoken Spanish, reading comprehension, speaking and writing, and an awareness of cultural and literary contributions from the 21 Spanish speaking societies.
+An intermediate Spanish course designed to foster development An intermediate Spanish course designed to roster development of the four essential skills of language acquisition: comprehension of spoken Spanish, reading comprehension, speaking and writing, and an awareness of cultural and literary contributions from the 21 Spanish speaking societies.
 The student will develop, review and expand skills acquired through assigned study and will collaborate with other learners to develop projects, write journals and participate in discussions.
-Prerequisite: SPN 1001 or SPN 1002, two years of high school Spanish or permission of the instructor.
+Prerequisite: SPN 1002, two years of high school Spanish or acquirelent or equivalent.